 Sichuan Noodle Chili Oil:

 There are many chili oil products available in the market.
 For this recipe, I used a savory chili sauce from Lee Kum Kee.
 It’s called a “Chiu Chow style” chili oil.
-Lee Kum Kee Chiu Chow chili oil is excellent for dips, stir-fries and also delicious with noodles, I really can’t get enough of it.
+I really recommend using the Lee Kum Kee Chiu Chow chili oil.
+It is excellent for dips, stir-fries, and also delicious with noodles, I just can’t get enough of it.
+I believe it doesn’t contain any MSG.

-Lao Gan Ma Chili Oil can also be used as a replacement ingredient but keep in mind that it tastes sweeter than Lee Kum Kee Chiu Chow Chili Oil.
+Lao Gan Ma Chili Oil can also be used as a replacement ingredient but keep in mind that it tastes sweeter and saltier than Lee Kum Kee Chiu Chow Chili Oil.
+It contains peanuts and MSG.
+To be honest, I am not a big fan of Lao Gan Ma Chili Oil.

 Chingkiang Black Vinegar: